tommadness/KH2Randomizer/docs/hints/index.md

 Notable Callouts:

-* Simulated Twilight Town and Twilight Town share the same original items for purposes of the hints, except for the picture and ice cream items that unlock
+* Simulated Twilight Town and Twilight Town share the same original items for purposes of the hints, except for the picture and ice cream items that unlock Twilight Town's second and third visits respectively.
 * Drive Forms original items are the drive forms themselves, for purposes of the hints.
 * The party member weapons used as keys for locking second visits are attributed to the world where that party member exists.